techops-recsys-lateral-hiring/developer-joyofenergy-java/README.md

 | Andrea  | `smart-meter-3` | Power for Everyone    |
 | Alex    | `smart-meter-4` | The Green Eco         |

-These values are used in the code and in the following examples.
+These values are used in the code and in the following examples too.

 ## Overview